 The Company provides NEOs with core benefits offered to its other full-time associates (e.g., medical, dental, vision care, prescription drugs, basic life insurance, short-term disability, long-term disability, 401(k), profit sharing, employee stock ownership plan, and employee stock purchase plan).
 In addition, NEOs and all salaried associates receive relocation assistance.
-The Company does not provide any other perquisites, including, for example, country club memberships, airplane usage or car allowances, nor does it provide nonqualified deferred compensation benefits (e.g., supplemental executive retirement plans).
+The Company does not provide any other perquisites, including, for example, country club memberships, airplane usage or car allowances.

 The Committee's overall benefits philosophy for NEOs focuses on providing basic core benefits, with NEOs using their own cash compensation to obtain such other services as they individually determine appropriate.
-Nonqualified retirement plans have not been established because the Committee believes NEOs have the opportunity to accumulate capital through annual equity awards.

 Benefits and perquisites provided to the NEOs are summarized in the Summary Compensation Table.
-The CEO did not receive perquisites in 2010 with a total value equal to or greater than \$10,000.
+The CEO did not receive perquisites in 2011 with a total value equal to or greater than \$10,000.